conradwt/pybay-workshops-2018/README.md

 The purpose of this repository is to simplify the process of installing the basic set of tools for Python workshops.

+## Supported Operating Systems

+- macOS 10.13 or higher

+- Linux 16.04 or 18.04

+- Windows 10 Pro

 ## Software Installation Requirements

 - [Docker Desktop](https://www.docker.com/products/docker-desktop)